hcodebase/tfazurefun/README.md

 # Prerequisites
-- An Azure account with active subscription
+- An Azure account with an active subscription
 - Terraform installed on your local machine
 - Azure CLI installed and configured

-If you haven't done so, follow the [instruction here](https://developer.hashicorp.com/terraform/tutorials/azure-get-started/azure-build#authenticate-using-the-azure-cli) to set up your Terraform authenticate using Azure CLI
+If you haven't done so, follow the [instructions here](https://developer.hashicorp.com/terraform/tutorials/azure-get-started/azure-build#authenticate-using-the-azure-cli) to set up your Terraform authenticate using Azure CLI

 # Set Variables
-Chagne the project and location settings to use your own value
+Change the project and location settings to use your own value
 ```
 project  = "tfexample"
 location = "australiaeast"